-- 3. If interfering anions are not present, cations may be given from the same group. - 4.
-Use safety coat, goggles, shoes and gloves in the laboratory.
+3. If interfering anions are not present, cations may be given from the same group.

-5.A minimum of 7 inorganic mixtures must be done to appear for the examination.
+5. A minimum of 7 inorganic mixtures must be done to appear for the examination.

 Module I: Inorganic Qualitative Analysis

 1. Study of the reactions of following ions.
 Anions: Carbonate, sulphate, fluoride, chloride, bromide, iodide, acetate, borate, oxalate, phosphate and nitrate.
 Cations: Lead, bismuth, copper, cadmium, iron, aluminium, cobalt, nickel, manganese, zinc, barium, calcium, strontium, magnesium and ammonium.